-So what’s the solution for people who want a quick and healthy, oil- and fat-free homemade vegan salad dressing recipe that only yields enough for a salad RIGHT NOW, and not a whole jar that will inevitably go to waste a week later?
+So what’s the solution for people who want quick and healthy, oil-free vegan salad dressing recipes that only yield enough for a salad RIGHT NOW, and not a whole jar that will inevitably go to waste a week later?
 I’ve got a few solutions just for you, and chances are, you probably have all of the ingredients in your kitchen right now!

 The formulas below produce salad dressings that allow the flavors of your salad vegetables shine rather than cover them up and make the whole salad taste like the dressing (think balsamic vinaigrette vs ranch).
 The measurements are approximate, but will yield enough dressings for one large salad shared by 4 people.
 Feel free to adjust the proportions to your taste.

 1. 2 tbsp balsamic vinegar + 1 tsp Dijon mustard + ½ tsp agave/maple syrup + 2 Tbsp water.
 Whisk together and add to your salad before serving.

 2. 2 Tbsp balsamic/apple cider vinegar + 1-2 tsp fruit preserves of your choice + 2 Tbsp water.
 Whisk and add to your salad.